bluesky/bluesky/doc/source/plans_intro.rst

 ============================

 A *plan* is bluesky's concept of an experimental procedure.
 Each granular instruction in a plan is dubbed a *message*.
 In Python jargon, a plan can be any iterable.
 It could be a simple list or a generator, a concept which is addressed in detail below.
 The :ref:`details of the messages themselves <msg>` are not important for understanding what follows.

-The *RunEngine* is an kind of interpreter for plans.
-It executes the intructions in the plan while monitoring for interruptions, collating metadata and data, coordinating I/O, and ensuring that the hardware is left in a safe state at exit time.
+The *RunEngine* is a kind of interpreter for plans.
+It executes the messages in the plan while monitoring for interruptions, collating metadata and data, coordinating I/O, and ensuring that the hardware is left in a safe state at exit time.

 .. note::